jannis-kiriasis/advisor-finder/README.md

 - There aren't broken internal links
 - All external links I don't want to pass link authority to, have a rel no follow attribute (there is no sponsored content or paid content on my site)
 - 404 errors and server errors are handled nicely
-- accessibility score is good (more on the Lighthouse report below)
+- accessibility score is 100% (more on the Lighthouse report below)
+- SEO score on Lighthouse is 100%
 - Core web vitals are good (more on the Lighthouse report below)
 - All the links have a aria-label or aria-labelledby attribute
 - Semantic html have been used thotughtout the app (nav, header, section, footer. etc.)